West Malling railway station

 The station, and all trains serving it, is operated by Southeastern.

 History

 Malling station opened on 1 June 1874, as part of the Maidstone Line from Swanley to Maidstone.
 It was renamed West Malling on 23 May 1949.
 The goods yard had four sidings, one of which served a goods shed.
 Freight facilities were withdrawn on 19 May 1964.
 The signal box closed on 9 December 1983.

+Facilities

-The ticket office at the station is staffed for most of the day.
-There are self-service Scheidt and Bachmann ticket machines on both platforms.
-A PERTIS passenger-operated ticket machine was once located on Platform 1 for the issue of 'Permit to Travel' tickets (which are exchanged on-train or at staffed stations for travel tickets) but this was withdrawn some years ago.
+The ticket office at the station is staffed for most of the day, with self-service ticket machines on both platforms.
+There is a 164-space car park for rail users, with 64 bicycle stands.

-Nu-Venture bus 123 provides a regular link to/from Kings Hill (some journeys via West Malling) on Mondays to Fridays (not late evening).
-Through road-rail ticketing using Bus 123 is available to 'KINGS HILL BUS' from rail stations in SE England.
+Nu-Venture bus route 151 provides a regular link to/from Kings Hill.